chuanqisun/htmaa-2025/src/posts/week-12/index.md

 TRRS
 ```

-Visualize this in grid, when any digital write high (R2, S) touches the ground (R1), a short happens:
+When visualized in a grid, any digital write high (Ring2, Sleeve) touching the ground (Ring1) causes a short:

 |                   | Tip (write) | Ring1 (GRD) | Ring2 (write) | Sleeve (write) |
 | ----------------- | ----------- | ----------- | ------------- | -------------- |